José Apolinário Teixeira

 Academic Teaching Courses

-I am familiar with teaching and training in a variety of environments that can range from a computer lab, a electronics lab, a classroom with a few or an auditorium with hundreds of students.
-I am confortable with face-to-face, hybrid or virtual settings.
+I am familiar with teaching and training in a variety of environments that can range from a computer lab, an electronics lab, a classroom with a few or an auditorium with hundreds of students.
+I am conformable with face-to-face, hybrid or virtual settings.
 I am proud of my teaching evaluation reports given by students (I made the most recent ones publicly available here).
 They evidence that I take my teaching duties seriously and students appreciate my extra efforts.

 Shorter courses I taught to doctoral students include: